 On This Page

-Hallie Ford Fellowships in the Visual Arts: Up to five annual fellowships, each in the amount of $25,000, to Oregon visual artists who have demonstrated sophisticated practice and signficant potential.
-The application (available through the CaFE application website.
+Up to three annual fellowships, each in the amount of $35,000, to Oregon visual artists who have demonstrated sophisticated practice and signficant potential.
+The application is available through the CaFE application website.

 Curator/Critic Tour: Funding is offered for visitations to Oregon by national curators and critics to consult with visual artists and to participate in community forums on visual arts.
 Three tours per year are hosted by area institutions in partnership with the Foundation.